 Boyle's Law and Champagne

 Stronger bottles - including thicker glass and a deep punt "dimple" in the base - and more reliable ways of keeping the cork secure, eventually a wire cage called a muselet, were two evolving fixes.
-Comparing the wider-base cork from a bottle of champagne or sparkling wine to the straight cylindrical cork of normal wine shows another solution applied to this higher-pressure fermentation product known as champagne.
+Comparing the expanded wider-base cork popped from a bottle of champagne or sparkling wine to the straight cylindrical cork of normal wine (where it has to be pulled), this difference shows another solution applied to this higher pressure fermentation product known as champagne.
 These physics fixes didn't happen overnight but rather over decades and even at least a century between the late 17th to 18th centuries.
 It must not be a coincidence that these pragmatic improvements happened during the Enlightenment when burgeoning science also came to grips with Boyle's Law on the behavior of gases and Lavoisier's later identification of oxygen.
 How timely is it that Robert Boyle published his law in 1662, the same year other champagne milestones occurred, discussed below?
 Boyle's Law essentially states that the relationship between the absolute pressure and volume of a gas is inversely proportional if the temperature is kept at a constant within a closed system.
 Sounds like either Boyle was studying champagne, or others applied his published experiments to champagne!
 This is exactly the problem champagnistes were encountering with fluctuating temperature between winter to spring in Champagne's refermentation cycle.
 So there is a directly proportional relationship between Boyle's Law and champagne!

 Memorial to Dom Pérignon at Moët & Chandon, Epernay (photo P. Hunt 2010)

-I was in Épernay a few months ago at Moët & Chandon in conversation with the champagne house communication department representative Stephan Jacquemin.
-We were musing about the earliest history of sparkling wine, possibly before Dom Pérignon.
+I was in Épernay a few months ago at Moët & Chandon in conversation with the champagne house's communications department representative Stephan Jacquemin.
+We were musing about the earliest history of sparkling wine, possibly long before Dom Pérignon.
 Many have suggested the Romans had a natural sparkling wine with inevitable but unpredictable carbonation.
 If true and Roman vintners ever achieved something close to a tight seal for even a short period, the carbonation pressure must have shattered more than a few clay amphorae.
-Although much debated and not necessarily desirable or sought after, some evidence for this Roman antecedent is often posited in the Latin word spumatio and its source verb spumo, speculating that Italian spumante wine derives from a much older Roman tradition.
+Although much debated and not necessarily desirable or sought after, some evidence for this Roman antecedent is often hinted in the Latin word spumatio and its source verb spumo, speculating that Italian spumante wine derives from a much older Roman tradition.
 But it is important to remember that sparkling wine would not have necessarily been a contrived effort but instead merely a natural by-product of carbonation from yeast.
 As Jancis Robinson clearly explains in The Oxford Companion to Wine, “bubbles form because a certain amount of carbon dioxide has been held under pressure dissolved in the wine until the bottle is unstoppered, in which case the wine is transformed from the stable to the meta-stable state.”
 As mentioned, the natural yeast’s carbonation produced undesirable results for centuries, including bursting bottles, since the cold French winters halted fermentation and warmer spring kick-started refermentation again.
 It was touch-and-go until stronger bottles were specially made to withstand the internal pressure, as already discussed above.
 That the Romans were in and around Reims is clear from the chalk mines that now comprise some of Pommery’s and others’ champagne caves converted from chalk pits called crayères around 30 meters (about 100 feet) underground.
 I visited these a decade ago and noted the abundant intact Roman artifacts on display in the adjacent mines sharing space with champagne.

 Widow Clicquot’s Legacy

-As taste changed after the sparkling wine from the region of Champagne was introduced at the Louis XIV's Versailles court by Marquis de Sillery, it was the exiled Marquis Charles de St-Évremond who seems to have presented champagne to London around 1662.
+As tastes changed after the sparkling wine from the region of Champagne was introduced at the Louis XIV's Versailles court by Marquis de Sillery, it was the exiled Marquis Charles de St-Évremond who seems to have presented champagne to London around 1662.
 Christopher Merret had even read a paper in 1662 before the Royal Society in London about how to make sparkling wine.
 Since our London-based historian daughter had introduced us to Tilar Mazzeo’s recent book The Widow Clicquot: The Story of a Champagne Empire and the Woman Who Ruled It (Harper, 2008), our family duly trooped in pilgrimage through the countryside to Madame Clicquot’s neo-Gothic chateau in Boursault overlooking the Marne, where she retired after almost single-handedly building the supply and demand global champagne market by 1840, making it an elegant commodity by her merchandising genius.
 Thanks to Veuve (“Widow”) Clicquot (née Barbe Nicole Ponsardin), champagne today is a status beverage whose orderly bubbles confer even more elegance on grand ladies, especially the ambience of an excellent champagne.
 The international LVMH (Moët Hennessy - Louis Vuitton S. A.) Group is well-represented not only in Épernay but anywhere wealth and celebration meet.
 Although LVMH has a stable of thoroughbred perfume and fashion houses like Louis Vuitton, Fendi, Dior, Givenchy, and even a 20% stake in Hermes, it controls many of the world’s best names in the world of wine and spirits.
-In addition to Hennessy cognac, the sauterne Chateau d’Yquem is one of its holdings; Dom Pérignon, Moët et Chandon, Veuve Clicquot and Krug champagnes are others.
+In addition to Hennessy cognac, the sauternes Chateau d’Yquem is one of its holdings; Dom Pérignon, Moët et Chandon, Veuve Clicquot and Krug champagnes are others.

 Chateau Boursault – Madame Clicquot’s chateau (photo P. Hunt 2010)